We do not request reimbursement of costs

 Understanding these strict set of requirements associated with SSD benefits can help you determine whether you are eligible to receive them.

 You may be worried about how your family will be able to get by on your SSD benefits if you were the primary income earner prior to becoming disabled.
 The good news is that your dependents are taken into consideration when the SSA is calculating how much you will receive each month.
-However, you should consult with an attorney to ensure that you are able to prove that certain family members depend on you to pay for basic necessities.
+However, you should consult with a Jacksonville Disability attorney to ensure that you are able to prove that certain family members depend on you to pay for basic necessities.

 The complicated SSD application process can make you feel frustrated and alone.
 It’s important to know that you are not alone when you are trying to get the money that you need and deserve.
 Contact one of our social security disability attorneys in Hollywood, FL today.
 We will represent you and help you apply for the benefits you need to provide for your family.